-Due to the lack of available data on rapid charger utilisation and the low number of EVs that are capable of fully utilising the rapid charge, the profile for rapid chargers is modelled at a constant 350 kW for all demand representative days.
-This does not represent how rapid chargers are likely to operate, but is a worst-ca Managed Charging Residential Profile
+Due to the lack of available data on rapid charger utilisation, the profile for rapid chargers is modelled at unity (full import) for all demand representative days.
+This also extends to the eHGV charging profile.
+This does not represent how rapid chargers are likely to operate, but is a worst-case profile that will be re-evaluated as certainty increases with innovation projects or as roll out continues.

 To account for residential smart charging, the Electric Nation managed charging trial data was analysed.
 The amount of energy time-shifted due to managed charging was calculated and this assumption was applied to the residential charger category to create a residential flexed profile.
-This final flexed profile is shown in Figure 44.
+This final flexed profile is shown in Figure 50.
 It is important to note that the profile assumes no charging between 5-6pm, to enable the FES assumption of energy time-shifted at peak to be applied.